Supertos/Discard-Python-Local-Chat/README.md

 with other Discard users over a local network.

-This app is implemented in pure python and does not need any external package dependencies (except for build tools, but they are only used by developers).
+This app is implemented in pure python and does not need any external package dependencies (except for the build tools, but they are only used by the developers).

 ## Usage